Our Team

 Clinical & Organisational Psychologist

-Rebecca (Bec) is a clinical & organisational psychologist, with many years of experience working in both clinical & workplace settings.
+Bec is a clinical & organisational psychologist, with over 17 years of experience working in both clinical & workplace settings.
 Bec has a passion for promoting health and wellbeing, and in providing hope and encouragement for those transitioning through difficult life circumstances.
-With over 17 years experience in providing psychology treatment services, and also in working with organisations to promote psychological health and well being at work, Bec’s focus is on supporting and empowering her clients to improve psychological well being, and achieve their goals.
+She has a focus on supporting and empowering her clients to improve psychological well being, and achieve their goals.

-Bec is mindful of the importance of adapting the therapeutic approach to suit both the client and the circumstances.
-Thus Bec is well versed in a variety of therapeutic approaches, including; cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), solution-focused therapy, motivational interviewing (MI), various coaching models, conflict resolution and mediation.
+Being mindful of the importance of adapting the therapeutic approach to suit both the client and the circumstances, Bec is well versed in a variety of therapeutic approaches, including; cognitive behavioural therapy (CBT), trauma focussed CBT, acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), solution-focused therapy, motivational interviewing (MI), psychodynamic psychotherapy, various coaching models, conflict resolution and mediation.

-Please see below a summary of Bec’s key areas of interest and experience:
+Bec’s key areas of interest and experience include:

--Assessing and treating stressor and trauma related disorders, such as adjustment disorder, post traumatic stress disorder (PTSD), other specified and non specified trauma disorders, and borderline personality disorder (BPD).
+-Trauma and related disorders, such as adjustment disorder, post traumatic stress disorder (PTSD), other specified and non specified trauma disorders, and borderline personality disorder (BPD).

 -Improving quality of life for people living with persistent pain and modified abilities.